A good teacher can inspire hope, ignite the imagination, and instill a love of learning. –Brad Henry

 All teachers cherish the feeling: The thrill of inspiration that comes from inspiring others.

 Life as a teacher differs from country to country and school to school.
 Teachers deal with human emotions more than machines; hence their lives can have various ups and downs.
 On average, a teacher works for around 50 hours a week.

 A teacher’s day in school starts with tending to the child’s needs and giving them the subject knowledge.
 During the free time, teacher’s correct notebooks, assignments, and worksheets.
 After school, a teacher spends time collecting resources and preparing for the next day.

 Teachers work very hard throughout their lifetime.
-Teachers work more than 400 hours of overtime in a year Yet most of the teachers around the globe are underpaid or unappreciated for their work.
+Teachers work more than 400 hours of overtime in a year, Yet most of the teachers worldwide are underpaid or unappreciated for their work.

 About 30% of the teachers have a second job as they cannot afford to meet their expenses with their primary school salary.
 Statistics state that teachers spend around $500 per year of their own money on school and classroom supplies.

 In teaching, you cannot see the fruit of a day’s work.
 It is invisible and remains so, maybe for twenty years.― Jacques Barzun

 No matter what, a teacher never stops giving her best for her students.

 A good teacher spends her days grooming and imparting knowledge to her students.
 Teaching others doesn’t mean they should stop learning themselves.
 To be an effective teacher, you must not stop improving yourself.

 To be a better teacher, professional and personal development is vital.